pwrtelegram/pwrtelegram/index.md

 ## Features:

 All of the official telegram bot API features plus:
+* *NEW* It can obtain info about the user that uploaded a certain file based on the file's file id.
+Works with stickers (the creator of the sticker pack is shown) and anonymous channel media too.
 * Support for [deep telegram bots](https://telegram.me/daniilgentili).
 * Downloading of files up to 1.5 GB in size
 * Anonymous file storage (the URL of downloaded files does not contain your bot's token)